 Notwithstanding any other provision in these by-laws the Administrators may expend monies from the capital of the Lewis Bequest Fund account.

-(Added 102nd Session; amended 108th Session)

 Income Expenditures

 Expenditures from the Fund shall be made from the income earned on the capital of the Fund.
-There is no obligation upon the Administrators to spend all of the income in any one year.
+There is no obligation upon the Administrators to spend all the income in any one year.
 Unspent income may be capitalized or reserved for future expenditure, as the Administrators see fit.

 Designation of Income

 The Administrators may at any time and from time to time designate all or any part of income for use in a specific area and may reverse such designation where the amount so designated is later determined not to be required.
-The Administrators may leave any or all of the income undesignated until they designate the same for a specific project.
+The Administrators may leave any or all the income undesignated until they designate the same for a specific project.

 Capital Expenditures